ibokuri/libvmm/docs/contributing/style.md

 ### 💥 Member Initialization

 Where possible, initialize class members at member definition.
 Otherwise, initialize members with initializer lists.
-Each member (or superclass) in an initializer list should be indented on a separate line, with commas at the end of each non-last line.
+Each member (or base class) in an initializer list should be indented on a separate line, with commas at the end of each non-last line.